PLeVasseur/plog/articles/020-benefits-of-committing.md

 After riding out the experience for six years on a revolutionary product which became more of an evolutionary addition to an automated driving system, I didn't see much innovation possible within this group I had worked alongside for years.

 I had been learning and writing Rust off and on for about six years at this point, so I decided to push for its value proposition within the automated driving domain.
-While I succeeded in proving to myself that there's a place for Rust in that domain, I didn't convince others due to some very specific point points around Rust's linear algebra library story.
+While I succeeded in proving to myself that there's a place for Rust in that domain, I didn't convince others due to some very specific points around Rust's linear algebra library story.

 Thanks to the advice by a long-time friend and colleague at General Motors, I found out about the Eclipse uProtocol project where Rust was being actively welcomed as a contribution from the community.
 I decided to pivot from automated driving to a bit lower in the stack to communications and systems software and have very much enjoyed my time in the world of Eclipse uProtocol.
-Feel free to check out if Eclipse uProtocol can serve your needs for more reusable software in an open source Software Defined Vehicle stack.
+Feel free to check out if [Eclipse uProtocol](https://github.com/eclipse-uprotocol) can serve your needs for more reusable software in an open source Software Defined Vehicle stack.

 Thanks for taking the time to read! 👋